 Wrinkles.
-The one word all of us ladies fear.
-I'm sure most of us (women and men) dread the day we'll start to get those creases around our eyes, forehead, and mouth.
-So, today you'll learn all about the aging process and how to treat and prevent your fine lines.
+The one word us ladies fear.
+I'm sure most of us (women and men) dread the day we'll start to get those fine line creases around our eyes, forehead, and mouth.
+So, today you'll learn all about the natural aging process and how to treat and prevent fine lines.

 The best way you can do that is to understand wrinkles front and back.
-From the different kinds, to how they form and the best way to treat them.
+We'll discuss different kinds of wrinkles, how wrinkles form and the best way to treat them.
 It's important to understand there is no way to completely reverse the aging process.
 We'll all have wrinkles at one point, but there is no problem in preventing them, right?

 Sleep wrinkles are formed when the face is compressed into a pillow or bed, whilst laying on your stomach or side.
-Although for most of us, at first, these are temporary and fade within a few hours - these can actually become permanent over time.
+For most of us, these are temporary and fade within a few hours when we are younger, but as we age and lose elasticity in skin, these can actually become permanent over time.

-The list goes on from lack of hydration, to habitual facial expressions, to tugging and pulling of the skin and even stress.
+The list goes on from lack of hydration, to tugging and pulling of the skin and even stress.
 The face is a delicate area, especially the eyes, treat it gingerly.

 When do wrinkles start to form?
 When must I start to treat?